To the Editor of The Guardian,

 No NATO boots in Ukraine

-My father, Ranyard West, in his last book ("International Law and Psychology", 1974) described a similar technique, which he called "inversion-substitution".
+(Ranyard West, in his last book ("International Law and Psychology", 1974) described a technique, which he called "inversion-substitution".
 He evolved it as a way of exposing the prejudices that inevitably cloud our judgements.
-He would take a piece of journalism that defended our actions abroad and attacked our enemy's, but would swap the names of the adversaries and their adjectives and adverbs, so that the value judgements were inverted.
-For example: "The {Russians} made a {generous} offer which the {cowardly} {Americans} spurned.
-Etc." The result is revealing – shocking but salutary.
+He would take a piece of journalism that defended our actions abroad and attacked our enemy's, but would swap the names and the epithets of the adversaries, so that the value judgements were inverted.
+For example: "The {Russians} made a {generous} offer which the {cowardly} {Americans} spurned. ....."
+The result is startling!
+But salutary.)

 No comments: